-(f) Charge each agency using the Florida Administrative Weekly a space rate computed to cover a pro rata share of 50 percent of the costs related to the Florida Administrative Weekly.
+(f) Charge each agency using the Florida Administrative Weekly a space rate to cover the costs related to the Florida Administrative Weekly and the Florida Administrative Code. (g) Maintain a permanent record of all notices published in the Florida Administrative Weekly.